Kubernetes Pod Abnormal Restart Inspection¶

 Optional parameters:

-configs: (if not configured, default is to inspect all; follow the content below if configured)
+configs: (if not configured, it will check all by default; follow the content below if configured)

-Configure the cluster_name (cluster name, optional, not configured means inspect based on namespace)
+Configure the cluster_name (cluster name, optional, if not configured, it will check based on namespace)

 Configure the namespace (namespace, required)